7Stockapp/serverhub_dev/README.md

 ---

-### Method 1: Install via Repository
+### Method 1: Install via Repository (Advanced)

-This method adds the ServerHub repository to your system.
+This method adds the ServerHub repository to your system but may require additional flags to bypass security checks.

 #### 1️⃣ Step 1: Download and Add the GPG Key